Energy Policy & Costs

 📋 The Double-System Problem

 Renewable energy is intermittent.
 Massachusetts ratepayers pay for the renewable generators AND for conventional backup plants that must stand ready.
 This "capacity cost" adds billions annually.
-You're paying for two parallel power systems — one that works sometimes, and one that must always be ready.
-No other industry works this way.
+You're paying for two parallel power systems.

 Follow the Money — Who Benefits